Trade Gold Trading

-How to Use Support and Resistance to Trade CFD
+How to Use Support & Resistance to Trade CFD

 In the above previous lesson trades examples we have looked at support & resistance levels that were not broken.
 These points held because they were strong enough.

-However, sometimes support and resistances levels aren't strong enough to stop movement of the price moving in a certain direction.
-When price moves past these support and resistance points we say the levels have been broken.
+However, sometimes support and resistances levels are not strong enough to stop movement of the cfds price moving in a certain direction.
+When cfds price moves past these support and resistance points we say that these levels have been broken.
 That is why we always use a stop loss when trading these levels, just in case they do not hold.

 But what happens when these levels are broken, well the levels change one to the other, for examples